 Our goal with this course is simple: No shortcuts.
 No half-measures.
 No oversimplification.
-The goal is to get you understand logic and problem structure on exactly the same level as the people who are making this test.
+The aim is to get you to understand logic and problem structure in the same way as the people who are making this test.

-Let’s get started on your way to achieving true mastery and understanding of logic, and the unparalleled confidence that comes with it.
+Let’s get started on your way toward achieving true mastery and understanding of logic, and the unparalleled confidence that comes with it.

 Frequently Asked Questions

 What is The Difference Between This And The LSAT Mastermind Course?